a-karma/Bogor_Workshop/DAY_1/Session1.md

 The vertical bar (`|`) is called `pipe` and it is used to connect the two commands (`head` and `tail` in this case).
 Specifically, it redirects the standard output of the first command which then serves as input for the second command.

+Standard output, also known as stdout, is the default output stream of a process in a Unix-like operating system.
+It is the channel through which a process (here `head`) sends its output to another process (here `tail`).

 Piping the output of head into tail or vice versa is a simple way to extract a block of lines but it becomes very slow if the file you are dealing with is huge.
-An alternative is using sed.
+An alternative is using `sed`.

+`sed` is a stream editor, a powerful tool for manipulating text data.
+It allows you to search, replace, insert, and delete text within files or data streams. sed is commonly used in Bash scripting for tasks like processing log files, cleaning up text files, and performing text-based transformations.

 Let’s consider the following commands:

 ```sh
 sed -n '9,12p' random.fasta
 sed -n '9,+3p' random.fasta
 ```
 These are alternative ways of printing a range of lines.
 In this case we are printing lines from 9 to 12 which of course correspond to our 5th and 6th entry.

 It is unlikely though that we will know in advance the line numbers of the entries that are relevant to our analysis.
 Most of the time will have to parse the file and look for patterns.
 That’s when regular expressions (`regex`) become very useful.

 As you may have noticed, all header lines in random.fasta start with `>seq` followed by a number, `Hg`, and a letter, separated by underscores.
 The string `Hg` stands for haplogroup (A,B,or C) and we might be interested in knowing how many reads we have for each group.
-We can retrieve these number by running:
+We can calculate this using `grep`.

+`grep` is a powerful tool for searching for patterns in text files.
+It is commonly used in Bash scripting to locate specific text strings, analyze log files, and perform text-based searches.

+Let's consider the following command:

 ```sh
 grep '>seq.*_Hg_A' random.fasta | wc -l